ironsheep/lightning-detector-MQTT2HA-Daemon/THEOPS-SPI.md

-# Theory of Operations: SPI for AS3935
+# Researching SPI support for AS3935
 ## lightning-detector-MQTT2HA-Daemon

 ![Project Maintenance][maintenance-shield]